SYNFIX: Automatically Fixing Syntax Errors using Compiler Diagnostics: Methodology

-For fine-tuning and then for evaluation, we used realistic student programs with syntax errors and human-produced fixed versions.
+For fine-tuning and then for evaluation, we used realistic novice programs with syntax errors and human-produced fixed versions.
 We used the exact dataset used by Santos \etal\cite{santos2018syntax} and Ahmed \etal\cite{ahmed2021learning} from the Blackbox~\cite{brown2014blackbox} repository.
 This dataset contains 1.7M pairs, of erroneous and fixed programs.
 Both Santos \etal and Ahmed \etal primarily report their performance on programs with a single token error because a single edit can fix a large fraction of the programs (around 57\%).
 Therefore, for a fair comparison, we also initially focused our evaluation on single token errors and broke down our performance by token-length, as done by Ahmed \etal We selected a test set of 100K samples, with samples stratified by length, \todone{it might be late but I do not understand this "ten token" range} from the full dataset for the evaluation.
 We divided the test dataset into ten token-length ranges (lengths of 1-100, 101-200, ... , and 900-1000 tokens), with each range having around 10K examples.
 We prepare our fine-tuning dataset from the remaining examples.

-Since \blkfix handles long-range block-nesting errors, the \linefix stage is trained just for those errors unrelated to nesting.
+Since \blkfix handles long-range block-nesting errors, the \linefix stage is focused on those errors unrelated to nesting.
 We discarded the programs with imbalanced curly braces from the training set, and after tokenization, we found around 540K examples to train the model.
 We used \javac (discussed in Section~\ref{javacnew}) to localize the error.
-The input to the model then is the buggy line indicated by \javac with context from the complete program, appended with a special separator token (denoted {\tt <SEP>}) followed by the error message from \javac.
+The input to the model then is the buggy line indicated by \javac, appended with a special separator token (denoted {\tt <SEP>}) followed by the error message from \javac.
 Altogether, the maximum input is 150 sub-tokens, which captures virtually all the input lines flagged as erroneous in our dataset.
 From this, the pre-trained RoBERTa model calculates positional embeddings for each subtoken; however, as with many RoBERTa-based classification tasks, we use just the embedding of the first token.

 The desired output is the matching edits required to create the fixed version, as explained next.